 Students are enrolled in formal technology classes in grades 5 and 6.
-In grade 5, students focus on learning skills needed for them to participate in the laptop program.
+In grade 5, students focus on learning skills needed for them to participate in the laptop program, and age-appropriate digital citizenship topics.
 Students also participate in technology rich learning activities that are assigned by their subject area teachers.

-In grade 6, students focus on the area of digital citizenship and participate in class discussions, reflections, and projects surrounding the topic.
+In grade 6, students focus on the area of digital citizenship and participate in age appropriate discussions, classroom projects, and activities.

 Formal classes do not take place in grades 7 and 8 however advisory topics related to the areas of technology and digital citizenship are covered during the school year.

 Students in grades 6-8 are issued laptops for use at both home and school at the beginning of the school year.
-Fifth grade students have access to a computer lab with 18 Dell desktop machines.
-Beginning in January 2013, each fifth grader will be issued a laptop for in-school use.
+Fifth grade students are issued laptops for in-school use.

 All teachers incorporate technology into their classroom activities on a regular basis.
-Past assignments incorporating technology include Skype conversations in Spanish class with another class in Spain, creating pivot tables in Excel highlighting research done in our on-campus wetlands, creating public service announcement audio recordings highlighting online safety, and creating e-books in Chinese.
+Past assignments incorporating technology include Skype conversations in Spanish class with another class in Spain, creating claymation video book reports, creating public service announcement audio recordings highlighting online safety, and creating e-books in Chinese.